Minneapolis Manufacturer 7-Sigma Inc. To Leave City After George Floyd Protests

-A Minneapolis manufacturing facility that was damaged during the riots that plagued the city following the death of George Floyd has vowed to leave the city, the owner citing his belief that city officials did nothing to protect his employees, The Star Tribune reported.
+A Minneapolis manufacturing facility that was damaged during the riots that plagued the city following the death of George Floyd has vowed to leave the city, as the owner cited his belief that city officials did nothing to protect his employees, The Star Tribune reported.
 The move is expected to cost the city about 50 jobs.

-Kris Wyrobek is the president and owner of 7-Sigma Inc., which has manufactured plastic and metal components for various industries, including medical training mannequins and rollers for high-speed printing presses, in the city since 1987.
+Kris Wyrobek is the president and owner of 7-Sigma Inc., which has manufactured plastic and metal components for various industries since 1987.
+The company’s products include medical training mannequins and rollers for high-speed printing presses.
 On most nights, workers are in the plant until about 11:00 p.m.

-However, on the first night of rioting following George Floyd’s death, violent protests broke out around his facility.
-Wyrobek shut down the facility early so that his employees could get home safely.
+On the first night of riots following George Floyd’s death, violent protests broke out around the facility.
+Wyrobek shut down operations early so that his employees could get home safely.

-Two of his employees, a production supervisor and a maintenance worker, live nearby.
-And when a housing complex next door started burning, Wyrobek was even more concerned.
+Two of his employees, a production supervisor and a maintenance worker, live nearby, and when a housing complex next door started burning, Wyrobek was even more concerned.

 The business owner says that Minneapolis Fire Department vehicles sat and did nothing as the complex was burning.